 With so many offerings on the table, a program like Builderall can be hard to resist, but there are also a few setbacks that you need to be aware of.

 2 – Anyone who has used drag-and-drop builder before knows that they aren’t as seamless as they appear to be.
-There’s always a bit of delay and glitches on the editor which can lead to a clunky user experience.
+There’s always a bit of delay and glitches on the editor which can lead to clunky user experience.
 Personally, I’ve never been a fan and find that they are more design-centric versus content-centric, which brings me to the next point.

 3 – Inside the plethora of training, two big elements are missing and that is keyword research and content creation.
-Without the knowledge of these two subjects, you’ll not develop a strong understanding towards your targeted audience (what are their pain points, what are they searching for and etc.) and will certainly miss out on free traffic opportunities from the search engines.
-Even if you are doing paid ads, you still need to have a good keyword research skill no matter what type of funnel you are using.
+Without the knowledge of these two subjects, you’ll not develop a strong understanding of your targeted audience (what are their pain points, what are they searching for and etc.) and will certainly miss out on free traffic opportunities from the search engines.
+Even if you are doing paid ads, you still need to have good keyword research skills no matter what type of funnel you are using.
 Otherwise, you could end up spending a lot of money with minimal rewards to your ad campaigns.

 So, what could possibly be controversial about using Buiderall in the first place?
 Here’s what I think.